 The TFSC does not staff the online renewal center and online helpdesk.
 The HPC help-desk states it can take multiple days to respond to a help ticket, especially near the end of the month.
 The help-desk only responds to emailed help requests.
 TFSC licensing staff is able to help with resetting passwords or emails for the online renewal system.
 Contact Nikki Smith at firstname.lastname@example.org for assistance.

 Licensees may also renew using the following paper applications:

 CONTINUING EDUCATION REQUIREMENTS

 All active license holders must complete 16 hours of continuing education prior to a license being renewed.
-Active licensees who are 65 years of age or 75% disabled are required to obtain 10 hours of continuing education.
-Inactive retired or inactive disabled licensees are not required to take any continuing education.
+Retired or disabled licensees are not required to take any continuing education.

 Mandatory continuing education subjects required during each renewal period include Ethics – 2 credit hours; Texas Mortuary Law Updates - 2 credit hours; and Vital Statistics Requirements and Regulations – 2 credit hours.

 The TFSC performs a random audit of continuing education credits.
 Each month 10 percent of individual licensees receive a letter with the renewal notice stating that he/she must submit his/her certificates to the TFSC prior to renewal.
 Failure to respond to this audit may delay or prevent the renewal of the license.

 To find a continuing education course, contact an Approved Continuing Education provider.

 TFSC rules provide that a licensee will be granted five hours of continuing education credit per renewal period for supervising a provisional license holder.
 Licensees must complete the following form and submit it along with provisional license holder case reports in order to be granted the credit hours.